jeffwongqy/resume/README.md

 - Stayed up-to-date with the latest advancements in deep learning and contributed to the development team through knowledge sharing and mentorship.

 ### **Ministry of Education | Software Tester (Contract) | Apr 2020 - Jun 2021**
-- Executed black-box and grey-box UAT testing to ensure software met functional requirements.
+- Designed, executed, and maintained detailed black-box test cases for an education-focused web application, ensuring alignment with functional requirements and end-user expectations.
-- Conducted various types of manual testing, including sprint, sanity, and regression testing to verify system performance and reliability.
+- Developed and managed test case documentation in JIRA.
-- Collaborated with other testers and QA to resolve issues efficiently to enhance the overall quality of the product.
+- Performed comprehensive manual testing (sanity, regression, and sprint testing) to validate key features across development cycles.
-- Documented and communicated test results and issues clearly.
+- Understood and applied Agile development principles with daily meetings.
-- Contributed to the improvement of UAT methodologies to enhance the testing process.
+- Collaborated closely with cross-functional teams, including developers, product owners, and QA engineers, to triage issues and validate fixes promptly.
-- Identified and troubleshoot issues and bottlenecks to prevent potential system failures and improve user satisfaction.
+- Implemented automated testing using Selenium by developing reusable test scripts.

 ### **Central Provident Fund Board | Software Tester (Contract) | Jan 2019 - Dec 2019**
 - Developed and executed test plans and test cases based on requirements.